m0sys/nand-tools/README.md

 > [I think that everything is possible as long as you put your mind to it and you put the work and time into it.
 I think your mind really controls everything. - Michael Phelps](https://www.youtube.com/watch?v=ct8HQTNYfIs)

+> If we hear, we forget.
+If we see, we remember.
+If we do, we understand. - Proverb

 ## GOAL (For the 3 Months) [2021/9/28]